Immigration to Nicaragua: Chinese immigration

 The first Chinese immigrants arrived in Nicaragua on the coast of the Central American country in the second half of the nineteenth century.
 As the first members of the Chinese colonies in the Americas, these immigrants came to Nicaragua to escape the chaotic situation in China for that time.
-The majority of them came from the province of Kwangtung, which was what had relatively less control over their ports. the travelers enter to San Juan del Norte navigating the river of the same name and then the lake of Granada, to disembark at the port of La Virgen in Rivas, moving overland to San Juan del Sur, where they took another ship to California.
+The majority of them came from the province of Guangdong, which was what had relatively less control over their ports. the travelers enter to San Juan del Norte navigating the river of the same name and then the lake of Granada, to disembark at the port of La Virgen in Rivas, moving overland to San Juan del Sur, where they took another ship to California.
 However, the Chinese people continued to arrive, many of them illegally by bribing officials.
 They focused mainly on agriculture, fishing, and retail trade.
 In the mid-1920s, was performed a census where it was made known that Bluefields had a population of 4,000 inhabitants, of whom five hundred were pure Chinese.